dooleysm/slate/source/index.html.md

 YYYY-MM-DDTHH:MM:SSZ
 ```

 All API access is over HTTPS, and accessed from the `https://api.salemove.com` endpoint.
 All data is sent and received as `JSON`.
+The only supported cryptographic protocol is TLS 1.2.

 Blank fields are included as `null` instead of being ommited.